 As this scheme can be classed as a data protection violation, they’ve altered their settings to now give people the option to ‘opt-out’ if they wished to do so.

 But is that enough?

 With technology constantly evolving and people becoming more and more demanding, it’s clear why HMRC took the plunge with their latest Voice ID system.

 They were failing to meet basic data protection principles.
 And as much as they like to think so sometimes, the government aren’t above the law.

 With taxpayers’ Voice ID, the technology would convert the sound and rhythm of each voice into a unique number pattern.
 Not only would this grant access to their bank accounts, but allow government agencies to get information from an individual’s private life.

 Silkie Carlo, Director of Big Brother Watch says that “HMRC should delete the 5 million voiceprints they’ve taken in this shady scheme, observe the law and show greater respect to the public”.

 As a business owner, your bank accounts and personal data should be just that – personal.

 Do you know if your voice has been copied without consent?

-At Maple Accountancy, we can help you to understand what this means for you and how you can ‘opt-out’ of the system if you wished to do so.
-Contact our expert team on email@example.com and we will give you back your voice!
+At Maple Accountancy, we can help you to understand what data protection violation means and how you can ‘opt-out’ of this system if you wish to do so.
+Contact our expert team on firstname.lastname@example.org and we will give you back your voice!